KuraFire/v1.goinglovefirst.com/_drafts/hey-you-show-me-that-solvable-problem.md

 ---
-Title: MWLF Steven Universe
+Title: What If It’s Like A Puzzle?
-tags: Play Together
+tags: [Play Together]
 ---

+## Made With Love First: _Steven Universe: The Movie_

 Show me that solvable problem.
 I’ll do the hardest part with you.